Editorial: Genetic Kidney Diseases of Childhood

 Human kidneys are most spectacular organs.
-They have a busy life with filtering well over 100 litres of fluid every day and a few millions over the course of a life.
+They have a busy life with filtering well over 100 liters of fluid every day and a few million liters over the course of a life.
 Not only is proper renal function essential for water and electrolyte balance and excretion of toxic substances in mammals, but our kidneys have amazing additional roles regarding blood pressure regulation and stimulation of red blood cell renewal.
 Those diverse functions are achieved by an array of different renal cell types, forming a complex tissue architecture.
-The “building plan” ensuring formation and maintenance of these amazing organs lies within our genes and tiny changes within this renal map will have devastating consequences within this fine-tuned building of blood vessels, glomeruli and tubules.
+The “building plan” ensuring formation and maintenance of these amazing organs lies within our genes and tiny changes within this renal map will have devastating consequences within this fine-tuned building of blood vessels, glomeruli, and tubules.
 It therefore comes to no surprise that in children and adolescents, genetic defects are the most common cause for end stage renal disease.

 Over the last years there has been outstanding progress in the knowledge about genetic kidney diseases, including the identification of multiple disease-associated genes and insights into the cellular pathophysiology.
 These developments have profoundly changed our understanding of genetic kidney diseases and our therapeutic approaches to (pediatric) patients suffering from these disorders.
 In this research topic on Genetic Kidney Diseases of Childhood published in Frontiers in Pediatrics we aim to give the reader interested in pediatric nephrology a broad overview over a variety of genetic kidney diseases and recent developments in clinical fields, from a research point of view as well as from a patient's perspective.

 Another rapidly-evolving field in genetic kidney diseases deals with cystic kidney diseases.
-This group of disorders is important for both children and adults and includes autosomal dominant and autosomal recessive polycystic kidney disease, nephronophthisis and various rare syndromes presenting with cystic kidneys including e.g. Bardet-Biedl syndrome (BBS), Meckel Gruber syndrome (MKS) or von Hippel Lindau syndrome (VHL).
+This group of disorders is important for both children and adults and includes autosomal dominant and autosomal recessive polycystic kidney disease, nephronophthisis, and various rare syndromes presenting with cystic kidneys including e.g., Bardet-Biedl syndrome (BBS), Meckel Gruber syndrome (MKS), or von Hippel Lindau syndrome (VHL).

 The management of pediatric patients with cystic kidney diseases remains a clinical challenge as no causative treatment options are available to date.
-The research topic at hand discusses some important aspects and presents state-of-the-art knowledge, including current and potential future ways of managing BBS (8), MKS (9) or VHL (10), approaches to diagnosis and treatment of cystic kidney diseases in adults (11), and current opinions on the use of gastrostomy tube insertion in children with ARPKD (12).
+The research topic at hand discusses some important aspects and presents state-of-the-art knowledge, including current and potential future ways of managing BBS (Hartill et al.), MKS (Forsythe et al.), or VHL (Kim and Zschiedrich), approaches to diagnosis and treatment of cystic kidney diseases in adults (Müller and Benzing), and current opinions on the use of gastrostomy tube insertion in children with ARPKD (Burgmaier et al.).
 A topic of ongoing debate is the question whether children of patients suffering from ADPKD should undergo early diagnosis or not.
 These children are at a 50% risk of having inherited the genetic variants responsible for ADPKD, a disorder that typically develops over decades.
-It has not yet been fully established whether children benefit from early diagnosis or whether the e.g. psychosocial burden of an early diagnosis outweighs benefits.
-Two manuscripts in the research topic deal with different aspects of ADPKD in children (13,14).
-The genetic and cellular changes underlying ADPKD are summarized in an additional manuscript (15).
+It has not yet been fully established whether children benefit from early diagnosis or whether the e.g., psychosocial burden of an early diagnosis outweighs benefits.
+Two manuscripts in the research topic deal with different aspects of ADPKD in children (De Rechter et al.; Harris).
+The genetic and cellular changes underlying ADPKD are summarized in an additional manuscript (Cordido et al.).

 This research topic provides a concise overview about current state-of-knowledge and outlook on future developments with respects to the diverse landscape of inherited childhood onset renal diseases.

-Received: 04 Dec 2018;
+Received: 04 December 2018; Accepted: 07 December 2018;

-Edited by: Michael L. Moritz, Children's Hospital of Pittsburgh, School of Medicine, University of Pittsburgh, United States
+Edited and reviewed by: Michael L. Moritz, University of Pittsburgh, United States